Characterizing all non-Hermitian degeneracies using algebraic approaches: Defectiveness and asymptotic behavior: Introduction

-Employing algebraic approaches, in particular, amoeba theory has recently advanced the field of NH skin effect~\cite{Wang2024amoebaprx, Wang2024amoeba, hu2025topological, Yang2025amoeba, Kaneshiro2025}, a phenomenon where a large number of eigenvectors localizes at the boundaries of the NH system.
-Mathematically, under certain limits, amoebas~\footnote{An amoeba is an image of a polynomial's zero set under the logarithmic map~\cite{mikhalkin2001amoebas}.} reduce to their spines, also known as tropical diagrams or tropical curves~\cite{mikhalkin2001amoebas}.
-Aside from the amoeba theory, tropical diagrams are nicely formulated within the modern field of tropical geometry.
-By redefining summation and multiplication operators in this field, one can map a polynomial into a tropical polynomial, which is a piecewise-linear function.
-Tropical diagrams are the visualization of these linear functions.
-Ref.~\cite{Banerjee2023} presents the possibility of employing tropical polynomials in exploring NH degeneracies on a handful of examples.
-Another related description is Newton polytopes, which arise naturally when one tries to build a systematic series expansion of the eigenvalues in the perturbation parameter; a set of information that is also accessible through the formulation of tropical geometry.
-In this work, we present a self-contained description of tropical polynomials, clarify their relation to Newton polygons, and demonstrate how these algebraic approaches allow us to characterize all non-Hermitian degeneracies systematically.
+A natural language for such an exploration comes from algebraic geometry.
+Algebraic approaches, in particular amoeba theory, have recently advanced the field of the NH skin effect~\cite{Wang2024amoebaprx, Wang2024amoeba, hu2025topological, Yang2025amoeba, Kaneshiro2025}, a phenomenon in which a large number of eigenvectors localize at the boundaries of the system.
+Mathematically, in certain limits, amoebas~\footnote{An amoeba is the image of a polynomial's zero set under the logarithmic map~\cite{mikhalkin2001amoebas}.} reduce to their spines, also known as tropical diagrams or tropical curves~\cite{mikhalkin2001amoebas}.
+These objects need not be reached through amoebas, however: they are native to the field of tropical geometry, where redefined addition and multiplication operations map a polynomial to a tropical polynomial, a piecewise-linear function whose graph is the tropical diagram.
+Ref.~\cite{Banerjee2023} demonstrated, on a handful of examples, that tropical polynomials can be used to explore NH degeneracies.
+A closely related description is the Newton polygon, which arises naturally in constructing the series expansion of the eigenvalues in the perturbation parameter and encodes the same information as the tropical polynomial.
+It is precisely this correspondence that we exploit: we present a self-contained account of tropical polynomials, clarify their equivalence to Newton polygons, and use them to characterize all NH degeneracies systematically.
+Concretely, we obtain (a) complete splitting tables for all Jordan structures up to size four, under generic and non-generic perturbations; (b) anomalous exponents such as a $2/3$ splitting of a two-block EP, invisible to generic-perturbation theory; (c) validation on various physical systems.

 The present work is arranged as follows.
 In Sec.~\ref{sec:trop-poly}, we discuss the eigenvalue perturbation problem and introduce the tools necessary for its analysis: Newton polygons and tropical polynomials.
 In Sections~\ref{sec:2x2},~\ref{sec:3x3} and~\ref{sec:4x4}, we analyze the eigenvalue splitting for both generic and non-generic perturbations for systems described by square matrices of size $2$, $3$ and $4$, respectively.
-In Sec.~\ref{sec:examples}, we apply the results from previous sections to the physically motivated examples.
+In Sec.~\ref{sec:examples}, we apply the results from previous sections to physically motivated examples.
 Finally, we conclude this paper in Sec.~\ref{sec:conclusion}.